 We made too many changes to list them all here, but the main ones included:

 - Reinvented top menu and side menu design

 - Updated screenshots (to reflect the way the rebranding affected the products)

 - Revised typography, in line with the customer’s new guidelines

 - Updated icons, taken straight from the customer’s official repository

 - Reworked look and feel of the site’s search bar

 As you can see, refreshing the look of your product documentation doesn’t have to start a revolution to bring the desired result.
 Still, it takes some skill and effort to do it the right way, and designing the documentation so that it would be easy to rebrand in future is the most efficient and stress-free way of keeping up appearances.

-With the rebranding process behind us we can focus on ensuring the mix of content, and the structure of the knowledge portal keep it working as an integral part of the One Net product and Vodafone’s customers’ experience.
+With the rebranding process behind us, we can focus on ensuring the mix of content, and the structure of the knowledge portal keeps it working as an integral part of the One Net product and Vodafone’s customers’ experience.